How Legged Robots are Walking from the Future to the Present

 A small form robot designed for versatile inspection of confined spaces.
 Compact, yet with a payload of up to 2kg, Gizmo is small enough to be used to inspect the difficult to access, cramped areas, such as ceiling cavities and underfloor type spaces.
 Another useful application is that it runs from a Raspberry Pi computer so will be an excellent robotic educational tool as well.

 Magento – a multi-limbed inspection robot

 Whilst these legged robots are at different stages of development, the cutting edge technology will soon be realistically utilised to address asset inspection challenges in a variety of industries.
-Nexxis are at the forefront of technological equipment provision to industries including that of oil and gas, mining, subsea, infrastructure projects, machinery and more.
+Nexxis is at the forefront of technological equipment provision to industries including that of oil and gas, mining, subsea, infrastructure projects, machinery and more.

 Far from being solely an equipment provider, our flexible approach sees us work with customers to discover bespoke solutions to individual needs, ensuring rapid and practical responses to changing requirements, thus reducing downtime and increasing baseline profits.
-To discover how the Nexxis difference could benefit your organisational needs contact our team today.
+To discover how the Nexxis difference could benefit your organisational needs to contact our team today.